Alexicegit/modern-event-analytics-platform/README.md

 - Customer Segment Contribution
 - Reseller Sales Contribution

-## How to Showcase on Toptal
-Use this as your featured project.
-Mention it as a portfolio implementation, not as a real client project.

 **Suggested title:** Modern Event Analytics Platform | Snowflake, dbt, Airflow, Power BI

 ## Confidentiality Notice